Carmel College, Darlington: Academic performance

 at A2, with 52% achieving the highest grades of A*, A or B. The average point score was of 1030 points per student.

+The most recent GCSE results, from 2025, show an 89% pass rate for English and an 83% pass rate for Maths, with 26% of all grades awarded being a grade 7 or above.

 Accreditations

 Carmel College is the Lead school in Carmel Teacher Training Partnership, an accredited ITT provider, training teachers for Qualified Teacher Status QTS in both primary and secondary schools through SCITT and [School Direct].
 Carmel College was recognised in its most recent (as of 2020) Ofsted inspection as Outstanding in all categories in 2013.
 Carmel College was accredited as a 'Teaching School' in April 2012.
 However, The Government and DfE launched a new teaching school hub programme in September 2021 and Carmel College Teaching Alliance has now rebranded as Carmel Professional Training Centre (CPTC).